ccbrown/needy/needs-file.md

 This should go into a file named *needs.yaml*.
 In this example, we're starting off by declaring a dependency on Catch, a unit testing framework.
 If you invoke `needy satisfy` from the directory with this file, Needy will download and build [Catch](https://github.com/philsquared/Catch).

+You can find example configurations for more libraries in the functional tests (look in *tests/functional*).

 Using the Output
 --